ken-okabe/timeline/README.md

 - Timeline uses mutable fields for efficiency
 - The bind and map operations maintain references to their source Timelines
 - To prevent memory leaks, use `unlink` to clear callbacks when a Timeline is no longer needed

+# Can't find Timeline code for your language?

+ **Maximize the power of ChatAI !**

+By providing ChatAI with existing sample code in F# and TypeScript, it can translate to most languages.